WeblateOrg/weblate/docs/admin/customize.rst

       # Add your customization as first
       'weblate_customization',

-      # Weblate apps are here...
+      # Weblate apps are here…
    )

-To adjust branding, you will most likely want to override following files:
+Branding appears in the following files:

 :file:`icons/weblate.svg`
     Logo shown in the navigation bar.
 :file:`logo-*.png`
-    Web icons depending on screen resolution and browser.
+    Web icons depending on screen resolution and web-browser.
 :file:`favicon.ico`
     Web icon used by legacy browsers.
 :file:`weblate-*.png`
-    In application avatars for bot or anonymous users.
-Also used by some browsers as a shortcut icon.
+    Avatars for bots or anonymous users.
+Some web-browsers use these as shortcut icons.
 :file:`email-logo.png`
-    Used in notifications emails.
+    Used in notifications e-mails.

-And then execute :samp:`./manage.py collectstatic --noinput`, this will collect static files served to clients.
+3. Run :samp:`./manage.py collectstatic --noinput`, to collect static files served to clients.

 .. seealso::